Raya-Sodwilai/animal-shelter/README.md

 * Select the green button denoting _Code_ and select _Download_
 * Open the folder
-* In the folder, open the index.html folder to open it in your browser
+* In the folder, open index.html folder to open it in your browser

 ## Known Bugs